Zachary-Rude/Linux-Terminal/README.md

 # **Linux Terminal**

-This is the terminal fro Ubuntu, now available on every device!
+This is the terminal from Ubuntu, now available on every device!
 ## __Source Code__
 ```python
 import os